 But how to imbue this confidence remains a complex matter.
 The standard approach involves trying to remind children of their qualities: whatever they may sometimes feel, they are clever.
 Whatever a few mean people might say, they are special.
 Whatever they may think in front of the mirror, they are beautiful.
 Whatever they sometimes fear, they are neither idiots nor fools.
-With such generous sentiments in their ears, children will have a chance of confronting challenges without being interrupted by a sense of inadequacy.
+With such generous sentiments in their ears, children will – we trust – have a chance of confronting challenges without being interrupted by a sense of inadequacy.
 They will know that despite the difficulties, they are competent and deserving – and that the world should be grateful for their presence.

-To appease a child’s terror that they might be stupid, rather than telling them that they are in reality brilliant, one should let them know with gusto a far more cheering and believeable idea: that they are of course idiots but – fortunately – so is everyone else.
-They are definitely idiots but so is the headmistress, the geography teacher, the president, the finance minister, the Nobel Prize winner, the great novelist, the zoologist, the movie star and all parents who have ever lived.
-There is no other option for a human being to be.
+To appease a child’s terror that they might be stupid, rather than telling them that they are brilliant, one should let them know a far more cheering and believable idea: that they have foolish sides, but so has everyone else.
+They are definitely sometimes idiots, but so is the headmistress, the geography teacher, the president, the finance minister, the Nobel Prize winner, the great novelist, the zoologist, the movie star and all parents who have ever lived.
+There is no other option for a human being.
 We are a planet of seven billion idiots.
-We walk into doors, get things wrong, proffer moronic ideas, spill things down our front, forget our own names and ruin our lives – these aren’t the exceptions, they belong to a general rule.
-A worry that one might be a bit stupid doesn’t mark one as special or specially damned, it makes one a bit more like every human in history.
-It certainly isn’t an argument for not trying to join a team or ask someone on a date, for refusing to try a particular university or imagine oneself in a given career.
+We walk into doors, get things wrong, proffer moronic ideas, spill things down our fronts, forget our own names and ruin our lives – and these aren’t exceptions; they are the general rule.
+A worry that one might be a bit stupid doesn’t therefore mark one as special or specially damned; it makes one more like every other human in history.
+It certainly isn’t an argument for not trying to join a team or asking someone on a date, for refusing to apply to a particular university or imagine oneself in a given career.